ShZil/network-utilities/Scanner/README.md

 [14:16] Choose transition.
 I chose Fade.

+[14:27] Add HoverReplaceBackground that extends HoverReplace, that changes the background colour upon hovering.

 ### 2023-02-21
 [17:27] Adding the changes listed in the docs file, made during Cyber class.